 Before you start tracking your sleep with Apple Watch, you’ll need to make a plan for when you’ll charge your watch.
 There are two primary options here: before bed or after you wake up in the morning.
 One key change for me has been placing an extra Apple Watch charger at my desk rather than on my nightstand.

 For me, it’s much easier to charge before bed every night.
-I wake up and workout first most mornings, so I have to make sure my Apple Watch has enough battery for workout tracking.
 If I put my Apple Watch on the charger at around 8 p.m., after I’ve already reached my stand goal for that day, it usually has a full charge by the time I head to bed at 9:30 p.m.
 And when I wake up in the morning, I almost always have more than 90% battery left — more than enough to make it through the day.

 Plus, on the days when I need a mid-day recharge, having the extra Apple Watch charger on my desk makes that a lot easier.